nicotine-plus/nicotine-plus/doc/PACKAGING.md

 Then via cmd.exe or Powershell go to `files\windows` directory and run `nsis-$(version)/makensis.exe nicotine.nsi`

 You should now find a `Nicotine+-$(version).exe` installer in the `files\windows` directory.

+#### Building a 32-bit (i686) application and installer

+Start a MinGW 32-bit terminal, and follow the above tutorial again, replacing any instance of "x86_64" with "i686" when installing packages.

+Preferably, clone a fresh copy of the nicotine-plus git repository before freezing Nicotine+ with PyInstaller again.